Go to main content

 • Indicative salary or range (mandatory in several collective agreements)

-• Required experience level, expressed in terms of skills rather than age
+• Required experience level, formulated in terms of skills and not age

-Inclusive wording (using median points or neutral formulations) is now a practice recommended by DILCRAH and increasingly required in large corporations' specifications.
+Inclusive language (use of the gender-neutral point or neutral wording) is now a practice recommended by DILCRAH and increasingly required in the specifications of large groups.

 ---